A Flintstone Family Christmas

 A Flintstone Family Christmas (known in a working title as The Flintstones: Christmas Misdemeanors) is a 1993 animated Christmas television special featuring characters from The Flintstones franchise.
 It was produced by Hanna-Barbera and aired on ABC on December 18, 1993.
 The special was nominated for a Primetime Emmy Award in 1994 for Outstanding Animated Program (For Programming Less Than One Hour).
-This is the only appearance of Stoney and the final appearance of Pebbles and Bamm-Bamm in their adult forms as well as their children, Chip and Roxy.
+This is the only appearance of the character called Stoney (adopted into the family in this story) and the final appearance of Pebbles and Bamm-Bamm in their adult forms along with their children, Chip and Roxy (approximately 25 years since the first series of The Flintstones).
 Hanna-Barbera continued doing the series but with the original timeline.

 Plot

-Fred Flintstone gets into the Christmas spirit by hanging up decorations and being altogether joyful while awaiting the arrival of his daughter Pebbles, her husband Bamm-Bamm and their twin children, daughter Roxy and son Chip.
-After learning that they will arrive at 4pm, Fred and Barney leave to get their turkeysaurus for dinner.
-However, on the way back home they are mugged by a Santa.
-Fred hands over his wallet and watch and orders Barney to give him the bird, but while tossing the turkeysaurus the Santa "breaks" in half.
-Seizing the opportunity, the two run away from the mugger.
+The Flintstones get into the Christmas spirit by hanging up decorations while awaiting the arrival of their daughter Pebbles, her husband Bamm-Bamm and their twin children, Roxy and Chip.
+While waiting for their arrival flight from Hollyrock, Fred and Barney leave to get a turkeysaurus for dinner.
+However, on the way back home they are mugged by a fake Santa, who takes Fred's watch & wallet and orders Barney to give him the bird.
+Barney's tossing the turkeysaurus causes the Santa (two children) to "break" in half.
+Seizing the opportunity, the two run away from the muggers.

-When Fred and Barney get to the police station, they identify the thief, who turns out to be a "caveless" abandoned child named Stoney.
-According to the social worker, Stoney used to be the horror of foster homes because of his stealing habits.
+At the police station, the family identifies one mugger, who turns out to be an abandoned child named Stoney.
+A social worker tells them of Stoney's history of stealing from various orphanages and foster homes.
 Feeling sympathy for Stoney, Wilma decides to take him in as a ward, despite Fred's initial reluctance.
-They try to show Stoney that they trust him and attempt to teach him that stealing is wrong.
+They try to show Stoney their trust and attempt to teach him that stealing is wrong.

-However, things get slightly bleaker when Pebbles and her family get stuck in an airport because of a blizzard.
-The Rubbles and the Flintstones then go Christmas tree shopping, but can't afford any that aren't "smaller than their grandchildren".
-Stoney attempts to help by convincing people to bet on him as he plays a game in order to earn enough money for the Flintstones to buy the tree.
-When a man loses, he chases Stoney, who runs for cover near Fred.
-The man claims that Stoney cheated him, and Fred asks if this is true.
-Stoney then truthfully replies "no", and when Fred believes him, he gets hit in the head with a tree by the man.
+However, things get slightly bleaker when Pebbles and her family get stuck in an airport due to a blizzard.
+The Rubbles and the Flintstones go Christmas tree shopping, but cannot afford a large one.
+Stoney attempts to help raise cash for the tree by running a scammed shell game.
+When a man loses, he chases Stoney and tells Fred of the boy's scam.
+Fred asks if this is true, Stoney replies 'no'.
+Fred reiterates this claim, only to get hit in the head with a tree by the man.